 Some folks might benefit from experimenting with time-restricted eating.

 Those who could benefit most from intermittent fasting are those struggling with:

 The challenges of intermittent fasting are not often mentioned, but they can be significant.

-When restricting feeding to a shortened window, it can quite difficult to consume enough calories for an entire day.
+When restricting feeding to a shortened window, it can become difficult to consume enough calories for an entire day.

-Over time, undereating can be a serious offender to your health.
-Chronically not eating enough food can directly:
+Over time, undereating can be a serious offender to health.
+Chronic caloric malnourishment can directly:

-In time-restricted eating, it’s imperative that basic caloric requirements are met, long-term.
-This means meeting daily caloric requirements is a must — and that can be a challenge with this approach.
+In time-restricted eating, it’s imperative that basic caloric requirements be met, long-term.
+This means it’s a must to meet daily caloric requirements — and that can be a challenge with this approach.